An Employer's Guide to Workers' Comp Insurance

 The IRS takes both the W-2 and 1099 employee classifications very seriously.
 An employee should be classified as a W-2 worker if:

 All W-2 employees have a portion of their taxes paid by the employer, which is why some employers mistakenly try to classify a W-2 employee as a 1099 subcontractor.
 Doing this can cost you a lot more in the long run.
-Be sure to classify all your employees properly.
+Be sure to classify all your employees properly to avoid state fines and other consequences.

 Workers' Comp and 1099 Subcontractors